openai-php/laravel/README.md

 This will create a `config/openai.php` configuration file in your project, which you can modify to your needs using environment variables.
-The environment variables for the OpenAI API key and organization id are already added to your `.env` file.
+Blank environment variables for the OpenAI API key and organization id are already appended to your `.env` file.

 ```env
 OPENAI_API_KEY=sk-...